cagilceren/Java-Rental-System-MySQL/readme.md

 $ git clone https://github.com/cagilceren/Java-Rental-System-MySQL.git
 ```

 > 2) Install MySQL Workbench and MySQL Server.
-Import the files with the .sql extention and open the [db-schema.mwb](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/db-schema.mwb) to see the overview of the database.
+Import the files with the .sql extension and open the [db-schema.mwb](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/db-schema.mwb) to see the overview of the database.

 > [Download MySQL Workbench](https://dev.mysql.com/downloads/workbench/)